nl-design-system/rotterdam/README.md

 pnpm -v
 ```

-This repository uses `pnpm` to install packages and to manage the workflows in this monorepository.
+This repository uses `pnpm` to install packages and to manage the workflows in this monorepo.
 Installation of this tool is a prerequisite for developing in the packages.
 Follow the most recent guide on [https://pnpm.io/installation](https://pnpm.io/installation).

 #### 2. Install dependencies

-In the workspace root the install script will ensure all dependencies for `packages` and `proprietary`-packages are installed
+In the workspace root the installation script will ensure all dependencies for `packages` and `proprietary`-packages are installed

 ```zsh
 pnpm install